HVCEO - Housatonic Valley Council of Elected Officials

 has the significant distinction of being Connecticut's

 The Ives Trail Committee has carefully planned a trail that protects sensitive environmental areas.
-In consultation with The National Park Service and The Conway School of Landscape Design, a management and maintenance plan for the trail is being prepared.
-Local conservation groups, the City of Danbury and Towns of Bethel and Ridgefield are strong supporters of this greenway.
+In consultation with The National Park Service and The Conway School of Landscape Design, a management and maintenance plan for the trail has been prepared.
+Local conservation groups, the City of Danbury and Towns of Bethel, Redding and Ridgefield are strong supporters of this greenway.

-the main portion officially opened on June 3, 2006, National
+work.
+The main portion officially opened on June 3, 2006,

 persons became the first to hike the entire